Skip to Content

 Component Customization

-Erato provides a component registry system that allows customer forks to override specific UI components without modifying core application code.
-This enables deep customization while maintaining easy upstream synchronization.
+Erato provides a component registry system that allows deployments and custom builds to override specific UI components without modifying core application code.
+Runtime component kits are the preferred packaging mechanism for deployment-specific components, while customer forks can still register compiled-in overrides.

 Overview